For a great many people, a single gemstone alone is enough to provide the highest and most perfect aesthetic experience of the wonders of nature.

 While the diamond may be “unconquerable,” ruby is king.
 Its name derives from the Sanskrit ratnaraj, meaning “king of precious stones,” and for centuries it was the talisman of power and royalty.

-Historically, it is in Asia that the ruby has been most prized.
+Historically, it is in Asia that the ruby has been most prized and was one of the rarest gemstones back in the day.
 Some texts suggest that the stones were traded as early as 200 BC along China’s North Silk Road, when ancients believed the gemstones would offer protection.
 Chinese warriors adorned their armor with the gems, while Burmese warriors even implanted them beneath their skin.
 The gem’s blood-red color also associated it with power over life, and ancient Asian cultures believed each ruby was formed from a drop of the “heart’s blood of Mother Earth.”

 Fittingly, the color that is most prized in these legendary gemstones is known as “pigeon’s blood” red – an intense, fiery luminescent crimson hue.
 95% of the rubies possessing this perfect color description hail from Mogok’s mines at Burma (modern day Myanmar), which have largely been considered the premier source of the world’s finest rubies since 600 AD.
 The most famous of these stones, the 23.10-carat Carmen Lúcia Ruby, is currently housed at the Smithsonian’s National Museum of Natural History in Washington D.C.